erikernst4/entrainment-metrics/docs/source/usage/tama.rst

 Using Frames
 ------------

+The TAMA method first divides each speaker’s speech into overlapping frames of fixed length.
+We empirically adjust two method parameters, frame length at 16s and time step at 8s.
+A particular frame could contain no InterPausalUnits, in which case its a/p feature values are considered ‘missing’, for those we use the MissingFrame object.

-If you already have the list of InterPausalUnit's inside a frame, you can create your Frame object with its constructor:
+If you already have the list of InterPausalUnit's that fall entirely or partially within a frame, you can create your Frame object with its constructor:

 .. code-block:: python